 Would you like to pass on a message to the entrepreneurs or leaders of associations who will read your testimony?

 Cédric Lavédrine: Every day I find a lot of energy in optimism.
-I sleep very little and yet I am rarely tired.
-Sometimes I am mistaken for an 'alien'.
-I am convinced that optimism is the key to this inexhaustible source of energy I draw from.
+I sleep very little and yet I'm rarely tired.
+People sometimes take me for an "extraterrestrial".
+I'm convinced that optimism is the key to this inexhaustible source of energy from which I draw.
 Be optimistic 🙂

 Energy and optimism go well with Sorewards.
 An award that allows you to show solidarity is doubly positive energy.
 Is that why you joined the project?

-Cédric Lavédrine: I hadn't thought of that, but it is indeed very coherent.
+Cédric Lavédrine: I hadn't thought of that, but it makes perfect sense.

 Thank you very much Cedric for answering our questions so spontaneously on your first day of holiday.
 See you soon!